ietf-artarea/ad-comments/iesg-evaluation/draft-ietf-drip-registries-29/ballot-anewton1998.md

 565	   ie the IPv6 addresses for its DET address space.

 As liaising can just be exchanging emails with a stranger on the Internet, can this be made more specific?
-Otherwise there does not seem to be much assurance that the delegation cannot go to an imposter.
+Otherwise, there does not seem to be much assurance that the delegation cannot go to an imposter.
 Can the DE be requested to verify the identity of the requestor using common and reasonable methods?

+I am also concerned that a person acting as a DE would be taking on non-trivial amounts of liability if they are expected to reduce the possibility of delegation to imposters.
+There are risks in accidentally accepting requests from imposters and denying requests to authentic requestors.
+Is the DE expected to be a person or a few persons acting in their individual capacity?

 ### Technical Checks